 Registration of citizenship

 You can have several citizenships recorded in the Population Information System.
-The Digital and Population Data Services Agency will record your citizenship in the Population Information System based on a valid passport, the original decision on naturalisation or some other reliable evidence.
+We can record your citizenship in the Population Information System based on a valid passport, an original decision on naturalisation or some other reliable evidence.

 If you are a Finnish citizen, you have the obligation to notify the Finnish Population Information System of the foreign citizenship you have received.